 - 20.1.
-The Referees, Assistant Referees, Fourth Officials, VAR and AVAR (hereinafter referred to collectively as Match Officials) for the Competition must be appointed for each match by the Concacaf Referee Committee.
+The Referees, Assistant Referees, and Fourth Officials (hereinafter referred to collectively as Match Officials) for the Competition must be appointed for each match by the Concacaf Referee Committee.
 They shall be selected from the Concacaf International Refereeing list in force and shall be neutral.
-The decisions of Concacaf are final and not subject to appeal. - 20.2.
-If one of the Assistant Referees is unable to carry out his duties, such Assistant Referee will be replaced by the Reserve Assistant Referee (RAR), if a RAR is appointed to the match in question.
+The decisions of Concacaf are final and not subject to appeal. - 202 If one of the Assistant Referees is unable to carry out his duties, such Assistant Referee will be replaced by the Reserve Assistant Referee (RAR), if a RAR is appointed to the match in question.
 If no RAR is appointed to the match, the 4th official becomes the Assistant Referee (AR), and the AR becomes the 4th official.
-In the case of force majeure, Concacaf will, at its sole discretion, be allowed to replace any Match Official with an official from any country. - 20.2.1.
-Every effort to appoint neutral officials will be made; however, in the case of VAR and AVAR appointments, neutrality may not be possible until a sufficient number of VAR and AVAR officials are trained. - 20.3.
+In the case of force majeure, Concacaf will, at its sole discretion, be allowed to replace any Match Official with an official from any country.

+- 20.3.
 If the referee is prevented from or unable to carry out his/her duties, such referee shall be replaced by the fourth official.
-If one of the assistant referees is prevented from or unable to carry out his/her duties, such assistant referee shall be replaced by the fourth official or by the reserve assistant referee (when appointed), or by the VAR or AVAR (when appointed on site).
-Concacaf shall be responsible for making the final decision if a VAR or AVAR must assume the position of assistant referee or fourth official.
+If one of the assistant referees is prevented from or unable to carry out his/her duties, such assistant referee shall be replaced by the fourth official or by the reserve assistant referee (when appointed).
 Concacaf will, at its sole discretion, be allowed to replace any Match Official with an official from any country. - 20.4.
 The Match Officials will be given the opportunity to use the training facilities. - 20.5.
 Concacaf's decisions will be final and not subject to appeal.